 Go to Book

 If you are browsing the Bookshelf, the Go to Page key becomes a Go to Book key allowing you to enter a relative book number on a given Bookshelf which is useful for Bookshelves that contain many books.
 Press Go To key and enter a number for the book you want to go to.
 You can then press Confirm to navigate to the book or Play to start playing the book.

+Skip back or forward 10 items

+while holding the 4 and 6 keys when navigating in all bookshelves, you can skip back or forward 10 items.
+For example, when on the results list after a search, or in the books list on a bookshelf, while holding the 4 and 6 keys, you will skip back or forward 10 items.

 Functions for Online Services